aortmann/PixelMinimalWatchFace/README.md

 - Battery efficient
 - Support for complications

 This is why I created Pixel Minimal Watch Face, with the secret hope that some folks will also like it.

+Part of this project is inspired by [Cole Gerdemann](https://github.com/CorvetteCole) work, please check his GitHub if you want to know more.

 ### Contact